Shestaevd/paidy-task/README.md

 ---

-## 🙏 Thank You for this opportunity
+## 🙏 Thank You for this opportunity,
+I had a good chunk of fun implementing something with rust once again.

 ---